Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +7000

-- Florida's national championship odds (+7000) place it 31st in the country, but according to computer rankings it is only 35th.
+- Bookmakers rate Florida higher (31st in the country) than the computer rankings do (35th).

-- The Gators were +7000 to win the national championship at the beginning of the season, and are now the same.
+- The Gators were +7000 to win the national championship at the start of the season, and are now the same.

-- With odds of +7000, Florida has been given a 1.4% chance of winning the national championship.
+- Florida's chances of winning the national championship, based on its odds, are 1.4%.

 Check out all the futures bets available at BetMGM!